 The percentage of alumni donors to Emory & Henry College ranks among the top 5 percent of colleges and universities nationwide, and is a testimony to the high degree of satisfaction Emory & Henry graduates have with their education.
 This support translates into support offered to Emory & Henry College students who may qualify for a variety of named and endowed scholarships.

-Please note Emory & Henry College awards are for tuition only, are based on full-time enrollment by students each semester and divided equally between fall and spring semesters.
+Please note Emory & Henry College institutional scholarships and grants are for tuition only.
+College policy stipulates that no student's total award may exceed the cost of tuition (with the exception of the Bonner Program).
+Awards are based on full-time enrollment each semester and divided equally between fall and spring semesters.
 If a student is enrolled for only one semester in an academic year, he or she will receive half of his or her annual award for that semester.
 If a student is not full-time at the end of add/drop period each semester, institutional aid will be removed and other aid adjusted depending on level of enrollment.
 Financial aid will not be changed until the end of the add/drop period to allow a student ample time to finalize their course schedules and ensure full-time enrollment.
 Students planning to be enrolled only part-time should notify the financial aid office in writing of their plans so their aid can be adjusted ahead of enrollment so billing statements will reflect accurate aid.

 No institutional aid is available for summer term study.